ShenXiaoXuan/learn_git/readme.txt

 Git is a version control sysytem.
-Git is free software. git diff.
+Git is free software distributed under the GPL